TrakHound/MTConnect.NET/README.md

 MTConnect.NET is a .NET library for MTConnect® protocol for machine tool data collection.
 Uses XML serializer and easy to use functions for requesting data from MTConnect Agents.
 Supports up to MTConnect v1.3.

+# Features
+- Easy to use client classes
+- Full MTConnect document responses as class objects
+- Intellisense using text directly from the MTConnect Standard
+- Simple parsing using built in XML Serializer

 ## Nuget
 **PM> Install-Package MTConnect.NET**
 <br>